Apellun/Flask-Reminder-App/project/README.md

 ## Challenges

-I had trouble with the app's architecture: I wanted to separate the views, the tool functions, and the reminders logic into different modules.
-But every I tried I ran into the same circular import issue, since to use the mail and the scheduler I had to use the exact instances created with the app initialization.
-I've yet to find a way to go around this issue, for now, I decided that the best way to go is to just keep everything in one module.
+For a long time, I had trouble with the app's structure.
+I wanted to separate the views, the tool functions, and the services into different modules.
+But every time I tried, I ran into the circular import issue connected to the mail and the scheduler objects initialization.
+Right now I've managed to solve it.

 ## Functionality I am planning to add in the future